hopsoft/job_contracts/README.md

 ## Sidekiq

 Sidekiq jobs/workers are supported.
+Sidekiq is highly optimized for speed and to have a small memory footprint.
+Unfortunately this means that Sidekiq jobs lack the ability to introspect metadata about how and when they were enqueued.
-Unfortunately this support comes with a performance penalty *(i.e. additional latency)* because executing Sidekiq jobs don't have access to their own metadata.
-To get around this, we wait to find job metadata in the active [`WorkSet`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/concerns/sidekiq_contractable.rb#L23-L25) which is only updated [every 5 seconds](https://github.com/mperham/sidekiq/wiki/API#workers).
+Ironically this means that `Sidekiq::Job` support introduces additional latency because we're required to lookup job metadata in the active
+[`WorkSet`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/concerns/sidekiq_contractable.rb#L23-L25)
+which is only updated [every 5 seconds](https://github.com/mperham/sidekiq/wiki/API#workers).